ericsizemore/mimey/README.md

 ## Credits

-This fork uses the same license as the original repository (MIT).
+This fork uses the same license as the original repository by @ralouphie (MIT).
-This repository is a fork of [ralouphie/mimey](https://github.com/ralouphie/mimey).
+This repository is a fork of [elephox-dev/mimey](https://github.com/elephox-dev/mimey) which itself was a fork of [ralouphie/mimey](https://github.com/ralouphie/mimey).
 Thanks to them and all the contributors!